Introduction | laravel-data | Spatie

 ['title' => 'Never gonna give you up', 'artist' => 'Rick Astley']

-It is possible to validate all payloads injected or passed to the from
+It is possible to validate all payloads injected or passed to the `from` method by setting the `validation_strategy` config option to `Always`:

 'validation_strategy' => \Spatie\LaravelData\Support\Creation\ValidationStrategy::Always->value,

-Completely disabling validation can be done by setting the validation_strategy
+Completely disabling validation can be done by setting the `validation_strategy` config option to `Disabled`:

 'validation_strategy' => \Spatie\LaravelData\Support\Creation\ValidationStrategy::Disabled->value,